 Yes, you will see me posting on social media, just as I hope to see you posting on social media.

-I will be checking my phone, texting, and making calls, and you better believe I won't miss an episode of The Bachelor on my DVR.
+I will be checking my phone, texting, and making calls, and you better believe I won't miss an episode of my fave show on my DVR.
 BUT…I am committing to only using technology during appropriate times.
 I'm committed to doing it when no one else is around.
 This won't be easy, because I'm usually around people…which is great because it will force me to cut back and prioritize how I use my time.

 WAYS TO UNPLUG FROM TECHNOLOGY